-Best interactive demo software 2026: 8 tools for SaaS teams
+Best interactive demo software in 2026: 12 tools compared

 Related roundups: This page owns clickable and HTML interactive demos.
 For AI narrated video demo tools, see the separate roundup.
 For a three-format overview (video, interactive, sales), see best product demo software.